-Essex County College (ECC) is one of only two community colleges in the state not to raise tuition in the last three years.
-With a net price of less than $3,000 over two semesters, ECC is the most affordable two-year college in the state as ranked by the U.S. Department of Education.
-The College is also a participant in the NJ STARS program whereby if you graduate in the top 15 percent of an Essex County high school class, you may be eligible for free tuition at ECC.
+Essex County College is one of only two community colleges in the state not to raise tuition in the last three years.
+With a net price of less than $3,000 over two semesters, Essex is the most affordable two-year college in the state as ranked by the U.S. Department of Education.
+The College is also a participant in the NJ STARS program whereby if you graduate in the top 15 percent of an Essex County high school class, you may be eligible for free tuition at Essex.

 Top-Notch Faculty & Academics